 The Colorado Tourism Roadmap, now recognized as an early model for destination management planning, built the state’s competitive edge through pioneering initiatives to build collaboration, spark rural economies, and inspire visitors to try less-traveled destinations and seasons.

 Cathy’s work to build out the “Are You Colo-Ready?”
 Destination Stewardship Plan is widely credited with leading a national movement toward responsible tourism.
+In 2017, she approached the Leave No Trace Center for Outdoor Ethics to partner with the Colorado Tourism Office in creating inspirational stewardship messaging for travelers, ultimately establishing the foundation for their work with many other destinations.
 Embracing new measures of success, she re-focused Colorado’s $20 million domestic and international marketing effort from attracting ever more visitors to driving a collection of benefits across the state, including increased traveler spending.

-She is a contributing author for a new book by the Center for Responsible Travel, Overtourism: Lessons for a Better Future, released by Island Press in May 2021.
-She recently was named as an advisor to America 250, the official planning organization for the U.S. semiquincentennial in 2026.
+Cathy is a contributing author for a book by the Center for Responsible Travel, Overtourism: Lessons for a Better Future, released by Island Press in May 2021.
+She was named as an advisor to America 250, the official planning organization for the U.S. semiquincentennial in 2026.

 Cathy Ritter is joining a general session at the Inbound International Travel Association’s Annual Summit in San Diego to discuss the potential of sustainable travel and what it means for the U.S. travel industry.